-Health benefits plans provided by employers and unions frequently contain a right of subrogation, allowing the plan to recover medical benefits given to an employee or participant if the employee has received a personal injury recovery from a third-party.
-These subrogation provisions, and the rights afforded to health benefit plans provided by employers and unions, are based on the Employee Retirement Income Security Act, 29 U.S.C. § 1001, et seq. (“ERISA”).
-ERISA is a comprehensive federal statute governing all employee benefits plans, including plans sponsored by employers and unions that provide medical benefits to employees.
-29 U.S.C. § 1002(1) and (3).
-With certain exceptions, ERISA preempts state laws relating to employee benefits plans.
+Health benefits plans provided by employers and unions frequently contain a right of subrogation for mass tort recoveries.
+This right enables a plan to recover medical expenses given to an employee or participant if the employee has received a personal injury recovery from a third-party.
+These subrogation provisions and the rights afforded to health benefit plans provided by employers and unions, are based on the Employee Retirement Income Security Act, 29 U.S.C. § 1001, et seq. (“ERISA”).
+By identifying mass tort recovery opportunities through Healthcare Recovery Solutions’ patented cost containment and recovery platforms, self-funded health care plans may be positioned to improve upon their recoveries related to medical expenses caused by dangerous pharmaceuticals, defective medical devices, toxic chemicals and fraud, waste, and abuse.

 220 Lake Drive East